ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ## Sign Generated CSR

 This step depends on the vendor and version of your certificate authority.
-So please check the vendor's documentation.
+Therefore, please check the vendor's documentation.

 ## Upload Signed Server Certificate